mariusbuescher/tresor/README.md

     Key }|--o{ Collection : access
 ```

+### Client

+The client should keep a local copy of all secrets and should only read from
+that local copy.
+Changes, however should only be made on the server.
+This
+ensures, that the password manager can also be used offline.
+A change however
+might be stored in a queue and then be applied when the client comes online the
+next time.
+Syncronization might happen in a background job.

+To provide a seemless experience, there should be a library, that should be used
+in **all** clients.
+It is best to provide something, that can be used across
+different programming languages, environments, operating systems and CPU
+architectures.

 ## Security

 Logging into the API should be possible with SSO and simple username and